 Music Monitors help to set up the music assemblies.
 They write a list of children who have volunteered to play an instrument or to sing in the assembly.
 They set up the music stands before the assembly and they announce the performers during the assembly.

 Librarians are selected from Y5 and Y6 children to help in the daily running of the school library.
-Each librarian can be identified by their green polo shirt with gold lettering on the back saying Librarian.
+Each librarian can be identified by their green fleeces with gold lettering on the back saying Librarian.
 Their duties include putting books back on shelves, suggesting books for younger children to read, helping with book displays, labelling and scanning books.